dachcom-digital/pimcore-members/README.md

 You need two classes: User and Group.
 So let's create it:

 *User*
-1. Create a class and call it `membersUser`
+1. Create a class and call it `MembersUser`
 2. Add parent class: `\MembersBundle\Adapter\User\AbstractUser`
 3. Add fields: